natcap/invest.users-guide/source/habitat_risk_assessment.rst

 Both the biodiversity model and the HRA model can be used to identify areas on a landscape or seascape where the risk posed by human activities is highest.
 Indeed, while the two models are segregated into the marine and terrestrial toolboxes, they can be used across systems.
 However, the modeling approaches differ in several ways.
 First, the exposure-consequence framework of the HRA model allows model results to be interpreted in a manner that helps users explore which types of management strategies are likely to most effectively reduce risk (Figure 1).
 For example, ecosystems with high exposure and high consequence may be targeted for intense active management, while effective strategies for ecosystems with low exposure to human stressors but high consequence may include close monitoring but little active intervention unless exposure increases.
 Second, the transparent flexible structure and explicit visualization of data uncertainty in the HRA model facilitate its use in both data-rich and data-poor situations.
 Finally, the biodiversity model is better suited for terrestrial applications than marine applications because it requires a land use land cover map as an input.
 The HRA model can be used in both marine and terrestrial systems.

 .. figure:: habitat_risk_assessment_images/image002.jpg

- Figure 1.
    Habitats with high exposure to human activities and high consequence are at high risk.
 Plotting exposure and consequence data in this plot allows users to visualize risk, and to assess which types of risk are more effectively mitigated by human intervention (risks driven by exogenous human factors, top right region of the risk space) and which types of risk are better addressed through monitoring and preparedness (risks driven by endogenous habitat-specific factors).
 (Adapted from Dawson et al. 2011).

 Risk assessment has a long history in the field of ecotoxicology, and is now emerging as a valuable method in ecosystem-based fisheries management (Astles et al. 2006, Hobday et al. 2011).
 Risk assessment is used to determine the likelihood that a hazard will cause undesired consequences (Burgman 2005).
 In the context of marine ecosystem-based management, risk assessment evaluates the probability that human activities will impede the achievement of desired marine management objectives.
 In the HRA model, we define risk as the likelihood that human activities will reduce the quality of nearshore habitats to the point where their ability to deliver ecosystem services is impeded.
 Researchers have made significant progress in evaluating human impacts on marine ecosystems in recent years.
 However many of these approaches lack generality because they are focused on the effects of a single sector (i.e. fisheries e.g. Astles et al. 2006, Hobday et al. 2011), or have limited transparency and flexibility because they are based on expert opinion (Halpern et al. 2008, Teck et al. 2010).
 The HRA model in Marine InVEST builds on these approaches and allows users to evaluate the impact of a variety of human activities on key coastal habitats in a transparent, repeatable and flexible way.

-The Model
+The model
 =========

 The risk of human activities to coastal and nearshore habitats is a function of the habitat's exposure to the activity and the consequence of exposure.
 To determine exposure, users provide model inputs such as base maps of habitat distribution and human activities, the timing and intensity of the activity, and the effectiveness of current management practices in safeguarding habitats.
 To determine consequence, users provide model inputs such as observed loss of habitat and the ability of habitats to recover.
 The model is flexible and can accommodate data-poor and data-rich situations.
 Data may come from a combination of peer-reviewed sources at the global scale and locally available fine-scale data sources.
 Model results can be updated as better information becomes available.

 The HRA model produces maps that display the relative risk from a variety of human activities on habitats within a study region and among alternative future scenarios.
 When run as part of a complete Marine InVEST analysis, the HRA model can be used to identify which human activities are likely to cause trade-offs in other ecosystem services.
 As a result, the model will help managers prioritize and evaluate management strategies with regards to their effectiveness of reducing risks to nearshore habitats and maintaining the delivery of desired ecosystem services.

 How it works